Nature for all.

 with the gear

 We believe that connection is the foundation of healing; connection to Earth, connection to Other, and connection to Self.
 All people deserve access to these forms of connection, regardless of life circumstance.
 Our organization seeks to provide nature access and education to the members of our community facing the highest barriers to these services.
+For youth in foster care, group homes, and shelters across Colorado, these barriers to connection are compounded by instability, trauma, and lack of trusted adult connection.
+RMA removes every one of these barriers — programs are 100% free, transportation is provided, all gear and meals are included, and our experienced staff guide every experience.

 OUR HISTORY